dushyanth9999/MODEL/replit.md

 ## Recent Changes

+### Migration to Replit Environment Completed (July 12, 2025)
+✓ Successfully migrated from Replit Agent to Replit environment ✓ All dependencies properly installed and configured
+✓ Project running cleanly on port 5000 with proper client/server separation ✓ Security practices implemented with no vulnerabilities ✓ All checklist items completed successfully

 ### Migration Completed (January 2025)
 ✓ Successfully migrated from Bolt to Replit environment ✓ Resolved all import and dependency issues